 ↑ any brand of orange and rooibos tea ↑

 and, if you can find it (but not necessary, if you can’t) ….

 All that said about the spices and spiced tea, I’ve made the cocktail with easy-to-find Orange Herbal and Rooibos teas and it’s still delicious.

-Each of these teas is very good on its own too, just as a regular hot drink.
+Each of these teas are very good on their own, too, just as a regular hot drink.
 The Bengal Spice is great for people who like Chai but don’t want the caffeine.

 4 teabags (2 each of Orange and Rooibos, or 2 Bengal Spice, 1 Orange and 1 Rooibos) to about 5 cups of boiling water.

 Juice of one lemon (plus additional slices to garnish, if desired).

 1/3 cup of brown sugar (more or less to your taste).